Lhetro/lhetro/README.md

 ---

 Learning
-:  I just learn all by my own, I usually check YouTube tutorials.
+:  I just learn all by my own.
+:  I'm using right now The Odin Project

 👋